Skip to Main Content

 FIU University Core Curriculum (UCC)

-Most departments require certain common prerequisite courses in addition to UCC requirements.
-Applicants should consult the catalog section dealing with the programs they wish to pursue to determine the nature and extent of the additional requirements.
+Most programs require certain common prerequisite courses in addition to UCC requirements.
+Students should consult the catalog section dealing with the programs they wish to pursue to determine the nature and extent of the additional requirements.
 Students are ultimately responsible for meeting with advisors to discuss academic and career goals, course planning, academic policies and procedures, and opportunities for engagement at the University.
-Students are encouraged to meet with advisors should they have any questions about the UCC requirements or any of the notes included below.
+Students are encouraged to meet with advisors should they have any questions about the UCC requirements or any of the graduation requirements or notes included below.

 For information about the Florida Postsecondary Institutions General Education Digital Badges, please visit the Office of Micro-Credentials.

-Writing Requirement: Students are required to demonstrate college-level writing skills through twelve semester hours of writing courses.
-Six semester hours must be in communication courses (i.e., courses with the prefix ENC).
-The additional six semester hours must be approved intensive writing courses designated as Gordon Rule Writing (GRW).
-To fulfill this requirement, student can select any two GRW-designated courses in the UCC; courses may be from the same or different categories.
+Gordon Rule with Writing (GRW) Requirement: Students are required to demonstrate college-level writing skills through six semester hours of Gordon Rule Writing (GRW)-designated courses.
+To fulfill this requirement, student can select any two GRW-designated courses in the UCC.
 Students must earn a grade of "C" or higher to earn GRW credit.

-First-Year Experience Requirement: All students entering the University with fewer than 30 semester hours are required to take this one-credit course.
-This course provides a forum for integrating the FIU experience and for discussing issues promoting, intellectual, personal, academic, social growth and success as a member of the University community.
+First-Year Experience Graduation Requirement: All students entering the University with fewer than 30 semester hours are required to take this one-credit course during their first or second year at FIU.
+This course focuses on developing 21st -century skills and life skills that will facilitate students' transition to the University and preparation for future academic and professional success.
 High-school-earned college credit does not exempt students from this requirement.
+This is a graduation requirement, not a UCC requirement.

 course